How to take a screenshot on your Nintendo Switch

 Select Data Management from the menu.

-Select Manage Save Data/Screenshots.
+Select Manage Save Data/Screenshots and Videos.

-Select Manage Screenshots.
+Select Manage Screenshots and Videos.

 Select System Memory.

-Select Copy All Screenshots to microSD Card.
+Select Copy All Screenshots and Videos to microSD Card.

-How to delete screenshots on Nintendo Switch
+How to delete screenshots and videos on Nintendo Switch

-Once you don't need a screenshot anymore, you can delete them at any time.
+Once you don't need a screenshot or video anymore, you can delete them at any time.

 - Navigate to the Album button on your Home screen.